Permethrin

 9. Is intravenous lipid therapy necessary for all permethrin poisonings?

-Intravenous lipid therapy is not needed in all cases, but it has proven effective, especially in moderate to severe poisonings.
-The treating veterinarian makes the decision regarding this therapy based on the patient’s clinical condition.
+Intravenous lipid therapy is not required in all cases, but has proven effective, especially in moderate to severe poisonings.
+The decision regarding this therapy is made by the treating veterinarian based on the patient’s clinical condition.

 10. Can long-term damage remain after a recovered permethrin poisoning?

 In most cases, animals recover completely without lasting damage.
-In rare cases, especially after severe and prolonged seizures, neurological sequelae such as mild coordination disorders or increased seizure susceptibility may remain.
+In rare cases, especially after severe and prolonged Convulsions, neurological sequelae such as mild Coordination disorders or an increased susceptibility to Seizures may remain.

 Literature